 In late 2016 Phil founded verz imprint, a multimedia project focussing on quiet music and sound art.
-The project consists of a netlabel, concert series (verznights), and radio show on experimental station ResonanceEXTRA (verzcast).
+The project consists of a netlabel, albums of quiet electronics, contemporary composition, and improvisation; concert series (verznights), curating evenings of quiet music, film, and perfformance art; and radio show on experimental station ResonanceEXTRA, featuring interviews with composers, performers, and other creatives (verzcast).

 “Everything about aural documents #1 is clean and exact; a precise negotiation of noise, time, space and silence, architecturally arranged into a structure of symmetry, right angles and impeccable counterbalance … Vivid and irrefutable.” – ATTN:Magazine

 “Wholly abstract and non-human noise … Maguire’s exceptionally modest set-up makes the average laptop with its weighty OS, software bloat, and hundreds of MP3 files look like the excesses of a Rick Wakeman multi-keyboard array.”

 “Virtually impossible to second-guess what directions Maguire might wish to be taking us, yet while we’re here under this steel canopy it seems the most natural place on earth.”- The Sound Projector

 “A popping, whirring, stuttering thing” – The Quietus

 “Surging pulsations and electrical whistles coming on like Christian Fennesz getting heavy with a ZX Spectrum” – We Need No Swords

 “The static of hard wired electricity navigating empty fields and lonely roadways; the longing of distant lovers across the world; the sine waves of incomplete thoughts feelings fighting each other over which shall prevail.” – Tiny Mix Tapes